Navigating the world of SUVs can sometimes feel like tackling an off-road obstacle course.

 While this giant stature may invoke images of grandeur and opulence, it isn’t all it’s cracked up to be.

-Trying to park this colossal machine in a standard parking spot feels like squeezing a whale into a fishbowl.
+Parking this colossal machine in a standard parking spot feels like squeezing a whale into a fishbowl.

 Once I’d gotten over the size, I thought the ride would surely compensate.
 However, that was not the case.
 The journey was less than smooth, even on decent roads.